FindMySchool LogoFindMySchool

 Course-level reporting adds further clarity.
 In 2025, A-level routes accounted for 106 students (56%), vocational routes for 68 students (36%), apprenticeships for 10 students (5%), and T Levels for 5 students (3%).
 For families, the implication is straightforward: this is not a narrow “one route only” school.
 Academic pathways are common, but well-trodden vocational and apprenticeship routes are also visible and normalised.

-Admissions are coordinated through Lancashire’s normal secondary admissions process, with a national closing date for applications of 31 October 2025 for September 2026 entry, and offers notified on 1 March 2026.
+Admissions are coordinated through Lancashire’s normal secondary admissions process, with applications opening on 1 September 2026, a national closing date of 31 October 2026 for September 2027 entry, and offers notified on 1 March 2027.
 The school states that it prioritises places through faith commitment and geographic criteria, with a foundation and named parish focus.
 It also notes that it does not give priority to applicants from particular primary schools.

 Open events follow the typical Lancashire pattern of early autumn.
 Local authority admissions information for South Lancashire listed the school’s open evening in late September in the most recent cycle, which is a helpful indicator of the usual timing, even though families should always confirm the current year’s calendar.